bebesi33/django_2025_fall/README.md

-## Webprogramming with Django - 2025/2026 1th Semester
+## Web programming with Django - 2025/2026 1st Semester

-This course covers the basics of Django web-programming.
+This course covers the basics of Django web programming.

 <h4>Content</h4>
 <ul>